ompatel215/FourwardLang/docs/conclusions.md

 ### 7.1 For Future Projects
 - Start with simple milestones and build up
-- Write flexible parser code to allow extensibility
+- Write flexible parser code
 - Integrate testing early
 - Use Git/GitHub for issue tracking and collaboration